dceluis/mcp-hackathon/devlog.md

 include a callback mechanism anyways. hmmm it doesnt sound like a bad idea but i will stick to my plan for now.

+---
+02-29 @ 15:09

+wait, some user in teb hackathon chat posted that they added their tools to their custom gpt? this would simplify the development so much

+are there any ai other clients that integrate with mcp servers???